-North Yorkshire Youth is running an Independent Visitor scheme for children and young people who are looked after by North Yorkshire local authority and are likely to be living with foster carers or in a children's home.
+North Yorkshire Youth is Charity founded in 1941 and which provides a broad range of opportunities for young people to discover their own potential.
+The Independent Visitors Scheme is for children and young people who are looked after by North Yorkshire local authority and are likely to be living with foster carers or in a children's home.